a-bode/PSScriptConfig/README.md

 # PSScriptConfig

-Save recurring script configurations in your profile and have them always available via the $PSSCriptConfig variable.
+Save recurring script configurations in your PowerShell profile and have them always available via the $PSSCriptConfig variable.

 # Installation